hwangyong753/NADE/readme.md

 This repository contains the implementation of NADE (Neural Advection-Diffusion Equation), a novel deep learning approach for climate modeling as described in our paper "[Climate Modeling with Neural Advection-Diffusion Equation](https://github.com/hwangyong753/NADE)".

+:arrow_right: NADE is the successor to our previous model, [Neural Diffusion Equation (NDE)](https://ieeexplore.ieee.org/abstract/document/9679162).
+Please refer to the [NDE GitHub repository](https://github.com/jeehyunHwang/Neural-Diffusion-Equation) and [paper](https://ieeexplore.ieee.org/abstract/document/9679162) for more details.

 ## Overview
 <img src="asset/overview_NADE.png" width="600">
 NADE combines the advection-diffusion equation with neural networks to model climate systems.
 Key features include: